 Research & Scholarship

 Currently, students, faculty and staff affiliated with the center are engaged in two research projects related to relationship and sexual violence among college students.
-They are:

 How college students describe and experience intimate partner violence: